Download Careers360 App

 CAT 2024 Quantitative Aptitude Analysis

 Careers360 has performed a comprehensive analysis of the CAT 2024 question paper and the division of the questions based on topics.
 This will be helpful for the candidates to choose the various topics that they must prioritise during their CAT 2025 preparation.
 This will be one of the most important CAT preparation strategies for the candidates.
-The list of topics is provided in the table below.
+The detailed CAT Quant chapter-wise weightage can be checked below.

 Topic